Philina-vn/js-pro-course/README.md

-# Info
+# Info about repository owner
-My name is Philina
+* My name is Philina
-18 y.o.
+* 18 y.o.
-Currently student of TMS
+* Currently student of TMS